aflaag/pokemon-icat/README.md

 ## Compilation

-Note that the binary is already present inside `bin/pokemon-icat`, but if you need to compile the program, simply run
+Note that the binary is already present inside `bin/pokemon-icat`, but if you need to compile the program, simply run:

 ```sh
 sh compile.sh